 Items of income and expenses that do not directly relate to the Group's underwriting and investment activities are disclosed outside of operating profit.
 These are collectively referred to as 'adjusting items'.
-The adjusting items are shown in the reconciliation from profit before tax to the adjusted operating profit in the table above.
+The adjusting items are shown in the reconciliation from UK GAAP profit before tax to the operating profit in the table above.
+Further information on these items is provided in section A.4.